 The blacksmith stands at his forge to make a sharp tool, pounding and shaping it with all his might.
 His work makes him hungry and thirsty, weak and faint.
 Then the wood-carver measures and marks out a block of wood, takes the tool, and carves the figure of a man.
 Now he has a wonderful idol that cannot even move from where it is placed!

 How can the rest of it be a god?
 Should I bow down to worship a chunk of wood?
 The poor, deluded fool feeds on ashes.
 He is trusting something that can give him no help at all.
-Yet he cannot bring himself to ask, “Is this thing, this idol that I’m holding in my hand, a lie?”
+Yet he cannot bring himself to ask,

 The people of God were living a lie; too many times they discarded their God at the altar of their national and personal greed.
 They followed the urging of their appetites and lusts, often times still going through the motions of worshiping and praising God while simultaneously making, buying and relying on the idols of the cultures that surrounded them.
 In effect, they stopped being the people of God and followed the fallen examples of the kingdoms of the world that encompassed them.
 Even as they were being hauled away into exile they failed to see the folly of creating and worshipping false gods.